This page is part of © FOTW Flags Of The World website

 service (see also

-and compare with ‘augmentation of honour’).
+and compare with augmentation of honour).

 Regimental Colour 28th Regiment of Foot

-c1880, UK (fotw); Queen’s Colour and Regimental Colour,1st Battalion
+c1880, UK; Queen's Colour and Regimental Colour,

-The Gloucestershire Regiment (fotw)
+1st Battalion The Gloucestershire Regiment

 Notes:

-a) Battle honours may take the form of an inscription within a ribbon scroll applied to the field of the colour (as on the illustrations above), or a metal band (or bands) around the staff, or a metal clip attached to a streamer, or to the streamer itself – a battle streamer or honorary distinction.
+a) Battle honours may take the form of an inscription within a ribbon scroll applied to the field of the

 b) The ships of many navies show